mikweeh/Deep-Learning---Bike-sharing-prediction/README.md

 # Bike sharing prediction project

 This is an AI project that is part of Udacity's Deep Learning nanodegree.
 The goal is to build a neural network and use it to predict daily bike rental ridership.
+This is going to be done using numpy (and not pytorch) to be able to fully understand the process and the math behind neural networks.

 ### Dataset